conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ``conda-forge/conda-smithy`` is the right repository to report bugs for

- - the rerendering process
+ - The rerendering process
- - the recipe linter
+ - The recipe linter
  - :term:`CI` support utils

-``conda-smithy`` also contains the command line tool that you will use if you rerender manually from the command line (see :ref:`dev_update_rerender`).
+``conda-smithy`` also contains the command line tool that you can use if you rerender manually from the command line (see :ref:`dev_update_rerender`).

 Web services